Retro-Devils/WickedOS/README.md

 5.This is resizing your the image to your SD card size .

-6.Swipe to install wait then reboot to system ,
+6.Swipe to install wait then reboot to system.

 7. When system reboots .
 Double click on dig .